Actively Recruiting

 • Primary diagnosis of anorexia nervosa

-• Photographic Figure Rating Scale (PFRS) body dissatisfaction score greater than or equal to 1
+• Photographic Figure Rating Scale body dissatisfaction score of 1 or higher

-• Eating Disorder Examination Questionnaire (EDE-Q6) Shape Concern Subscale score greater than or equal to 3
+• Eating Disorder Examination Questionnaire Shape Concern score of 3 or higher

-• No current evidence of orthostatic hypotension or no additional fall risk as determined by provider
+• No current orthostatic hypotension or no additional fall risk as determined by provider

-• Clinical status transitioned from acute to residential
+• Clinical status changed from acute to residential

-• No new psychiatric medications in the week prior to randomization
+• No new psychiatric medications in the week before randomization

 • Female sex assigned at birth